Optimization Problems for Machine Learning: A Survey: Linear Dimension Reduction

 \section{\CGrev{Linear Dimension Reduction}}

 \CGrev{In \Cref{sec:shrink}, shrinkage methods have been discussed as a way to improve model interpretability by fitting a model with all original $p$ predictors.
-In this section, we discuss dimension reduction methods that search for \JSrev{$H<p$} linear combinations of the predictors such that \JSrev{$Z_h = \sum_{j=1}^p \phi_{j}^h X_j$} (also called \textit{projections}) where $X_j$ denotes column $j$ of X, i.e. the vector of values of feature $j$ of the training set.} \JSrev{While this section focuses on Principle Component Analysis and Partial Least Squares, we note that other linear and nonlinear dimension reduction methods exist and an extensive survey with discussions on their benefits and shortcomings is presented in \cite{cunningham2015linear}.}
+In this section, we discuss dimension reduction methods that search for \JSrev{$H<p$} linear combinations of the predictors such that \JSrev{$Z_h = \sum_{j=1}^p \phi_{j}^h X_j$} (also called \textit{projections}) where $X_j$ denotes column $j$ of X, i.e.\revtwoCGblue{,} the vector of values of feature $j$ of the training set.} \JSrev{While this section focuses on Principle Component Analysis and Partial Least Squares, we note that other linear and nonlinear dimension reduction methods exist.
+An extensive survey on benefits and shortcomings of dimension reduction methods is presented in \cite{cunningham2015linear}.}